 The Tutorial Officer deals with administration for students, starting with registration.
 She administers student visas and ensures that both staff and students comply with current Right to Work legislation.
 She also oversees exam entries and arranges Collections.
 Chris maintains student files, in particular academic reports for both graduate and undergraduate students.

-Libby Woods, Admissions Officer
+Phoebe Menezes-Jones, Admissions Officer

 The Admissions Officer manages the procedures for the admission of undergraduate and graduate students, and for Open Days.

 Maoliosa Kelly, Academic Assistant

 The Academic Assistant arranges degree ceremonies, maintains relevant sections of the College website, and is the administrator for College research funding and events.